 It would be a mistake to pigeonhole Mürren as simply beautiful views and gentle family ski days.
 Once a year the resort hosts perhaps the most famous amateur ski race in the world –the aptly-named Inferno.
 Founded by some nutty Brits in 1928, it sees 1,850 people hurtle down an exhausting 14.7 km course, presenting the longest downhill race in the world, either amateur or professional.
 You will need technical expertise, stamina and a strong propensity for risk to participate.

-While the 2021 race was cancelled, Murren is already planning the 2022 Inferno races for 19-22 January 2022.
-They’re fully booked – they usually receive upwards of 2500 applications for just 1850 places, it’s worth a go.
-You can of course recreate the course yourself anytime during the season.
+Murren’s 2022 Inferno races take place 19-22 January 2022.
+They’re fully booked – they usually receive upwards of 2500 applications for just 1850 places.
+But you can always recreate the course yourself anytime during the season.
 Pretend the marshals are keeping a beady eye on you (and maybe those Bond baddies).
 And worth noting is registration for the 2023 Inferno races will open in June 2022 and close mid September.